osmcode/osmium-tool/man/osmium-tags-filter.md

 first and last node are the same) with 4 or more nodes and for all relations that have an additional "type=multipolygon" or "type=boundary" tag.

+By default, objects that match any of the expressions are written to the output.
+That is, **n/shop n/amenity** would match nodes with either tag.
+Use the **-a/\--and** to require matching all of the expressions.
+For example, the same expressions would match only nodes with both tags present at once.

 # DIAGNOSTICS